bitshares/awesome-bitshares/README.md

   * Committee - (invite only) For committee members.
   * Witnesses - (invite only) For block producers.
 * [Discord - BitShares](https://discord.gg/6V2RdsJXX3)
+* WeChat Groups - Please ask for invitations in the Chinese Telegram group https://t.me/BitSharesDEXcn

 ### News